-This is the witness testimony of Margerith (who went by “Margith”) Maughan, Ted Bundy’s downstairs neighbor at 565 1st Avenue and a previous girlfriend.
+This is the witness testimony of Margith Maughan, Ted Bundy’s downstairs neighbor at 565 1st Avenue and a previous casual girlfriend.
 The daughter of a Utah Supreme Court justice, she testified for the prosecution in the Carol DaRonch kidnapping trial on Tuesday, February 24, 1976.

 DIRECT EXAMINATION BY MR. YOCOM